 PUBLISHER: RANDOM HOUSE CHILDREN’S PUBLISHER

 AGE RECOMMENDED: 1+

 This dentist dramatic play is inspired by this book.
-The story is for young kids who say they don’t want to brush their teeth and brushing is no fun.
+The story is for young kids who say they don’t want to brush their teeth and that brushing is no fun.
 A girl takes us through the book of how to brush her teeth with her snappy crocodile.
-A cute illustrated book for young toddlers who wants to brush themselves or who says I don’t want to brush my teeth.
+A cute illustrated book for young toddlers who want to brush themselves or who say they don’t want to brush their teeth.

 How did we set up our dental play?

 This was an easy setup with our doctor playset.
 The set has,

 - Small tray

 Nathan learned all the names of the equipment and we got to treat our toothache as part of our play.
 We also enjoyed talking about how germs will affect our teeth and also about cavities.
 This play even got widened when he said he wanted to treat his construction toys also.
 I enjoyed seeing his little brain work and how a simple play expanded their creativity.
 You can use stuffed toys as patients.

 - Pretend play develops their imagination.

 - Develops their social skills like sharing, taking turns, negotiating, and problem-solving